 Los Angeles Mission College continues to make educational programs available to the communities of the North San Fernando Valley.
 The campus is located in the city of Sylmar.
-The facilities include classrooms, library/ learning center, computer commons, bookstore, faculty offices, and administrative offices.
-Additionally, various facilities are utilized in the offering of extended-day and outreach programs.
+The facilities include classrooms, library/learning center, child development center, computer commons, bookstore, faculty offices, and administrative offices.
+Additionally, various off-campus facilities are utilized in the offering of extended-day and outreach programs.